cmjt/webpage/content/home/publications.md

 +++
-# A Recent Publications section created with the Pages widget.
+# A Publications section created with the Pages widget.
 # This section displays recent blog posts from `content/publication/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/